 St Peter’s School began working with Buhumba Primary in 2013 when we first received a grant from the British Council.
 In this time letters have been exchanged between pupils, two teachers, Mrs Sykes and Miss Bolton have visited Buhumba in July 2014, and we have had very successful video conferences via Skype.
 The first year of our project involved pupils from each school making a book about their school to exchange during the visit.
 When Mrs Sykes and Miss Bolton visited Uganda they asked the children to draw pictures on fabric of ‘what is important to them’ resulting in the wonderful banners you can see displayed around school.

 In June 2015 Irene a teacher at Buhumba School visited us.
 We enjoyed learning all about life in Buhumba.
-We hope that other teachers will be able to visit soon.
+In August 2015 Miss Bolton visited Buhumba.
+Please see her report below

 Miss Bolton's visit to Buhumba August 2015